dry-rb/dry-rb.org/source/gems/dry-validation/basics/predicate-logic.html.md

 layout: gem-single
 ---

 Schema DSL allows you to define validation rules using predicate logic.
 All common logic operators are supported and you can use them to **compose rules**.
-This simple technique is very powerful as it allows you to compose validations in a way where invalid state will not crash one of your rules.
+This simple technique is very powerful as it allows you to compose validations in such a way that invalid state will not crash one of your rules.
 Validation is a process that always depends on specific conditions, in that sense, `dry-validation` schemas have rules that are always conditional, they are executed only if defined conditions are met.

 This document explains how rule composition works in terms of predicate logic.